nwunderly/inspirobot-bot/README.md

-# Discord Interactions Worker - Typescript edition
+# InspiroBot-Bot (lol)

-A simple kickstart for [Discord slash commands (interactions)](https://discord.com/developers/docs/interactions/slash-commands) with [Cloudflare Workers](https://workers.cloudflare.com/)
+A Discord bot for getting InspiroBot quotes, using Cloudflare workers.

 ## Setup